ibm-cloud-docs/vpc/file_storage_vpc_create.md

 [Select availability]{: tag-green} First- and second-generation file share profiles in the defined performance profile family are not interchangeable.
 You can't use first-generation file share's snapshot to create a share with the `rfs` profile.
 Similarly, you can't use your second-generation snapshot to create a zonal file share.

-### Adding supplemental IDs when you create a file share with the CLI
+## Adding supplemental IDs when you create a file share with the CLI
 {: #fs-add-supplemental-id-cli}
+{: cli}

 When you mount a file share in Linux, the user ID (UID) and group ID (GID) can be used to assign ownership of all the files and folders on that share.

 With the CLI, you can set `UID` and `GID` values for the `--initial-owner-uid` and `--initial-owner-gid` property to control access to your file shares.
 Wherever you mount the file share, the root folder must use that user ID and group ID.
 You can set the `UID` or `GID`, or both when you create a share.

-If you change the supplemental IDs (UID or GID) from the virtual server instance, it is not possible to determine that it was changed.
-As a result, `initial_owner` changes only in the file storage system, but the change isn't reflected in the CLI or API responses.
+If you change local user and group permissions from the virtual server instance, it is not possible to determine that it was changed from the Cloud.
+As a result, `initial_owner` value does not change in the CLI responses.
 {: note}

 The following table shows UID and GID values that you can set, and values that are reserved.